Tropical desert: Fauna

 Representative fauna in tropical deserts include the armadillo lizard, banded Gila monster, bobcat, cactus wren and cactus ferruginous pygmy owl.
 Moreover, some other animals in deserts including coyote, desert bighorn sheep, desert kangaroo rat, desert tortoise, javelina and Mojave rattlesnake, cougar.
 Overall, different tropical deserts have different species, for example, Sonoran Desert toad, Sonoran pronghorn antelope are typical animals in Sonoran Desert.

 Natural resources

 Rich and sometimes unique mineral resources are located in tropical deserts.
 Representative minerals include borax, sodium nitrate, sodium, iodine, calcium, bromine, and strontium compounds.
 These minerals are created when the water in desert lakes evaporates.

 Borax

 Borax is a natural cleaner and freshener, also known as a detergent booster.
 Boric acid is derived from borax and can be used to manufacture agricultural chemicals such as herbicide and insecticide, It is also used widely in fire retardants, glass, ceramics, water softeners, pharmaceuticals, paint, enamel, cosmetics and coated paper.
 Billions of dollars of borax has been mined in the northern Mojave Desert since 1881.

+Borax is also a key ingredient for slime-making, the trend that was popular during the 2016-2017 period.